 *Special Note: Bicycles are allowed on the Seven Oaks Preserve Trail BUT NOT ALLOWED on the garden's trails.
 Please do not ride in wet conditions.

 This preserve protects sensitive areas around the lake and safeguards habitat for wild turkeys, turtles and native wildflowers.
 In the spring, visitor will enjoy the fragrant scent of blooming snowbell (Styrax grandifliou).
 Seven Oaks Preserve also has some magnificent swamp chestnut oak trees (Quercus michauxii) along the lake.
 This impressive species has a rich history in the lowland areas with their wood once serving to make farm baskets.
 The swamp chestnut oak trees also produce large, sweet acorns that are an important food for many animals.
 In addition to these unusual oaks, there are huge tulip poplars (Liriodendron tulipifera), paw paws (Asimina triloba) and persimmon trees (Diospyros virginiana).
 Opreys, eagles, and kingfishers are occasionally seen flying over the water.

-Visit Catawba Lands Conservancy for more information or contact,
+Visit the Catawba Lands Conservancy's website for more information or contact:

 Parking Address: Near 6900 S New Hope Road, Belmont, NC 28012 MAP